Terms and Conditions

 - Horse riding is only permitted on the approved and marked horse trails.

 - You can ride on the trails within the horse park boundary and on the approved and marked trails south of the southern border.

 - If you ride anywhere else in the forest you are trespassing and could be prosecuted, you could also have your membership revoked.

 - Access to the trails that are south of the southern park border, Wightman Way, may be restricted when other activities are scheduled in that area of the forest (e.g. motocross events).

 - ALWAYS LOCK GATES BEHIND YOU – unlocked gates leave the forest open to unauthorised access.
 Throughout the year parts of the forest are grazed.
 Please ensure that all grazing gates are kept closed to stop cattle wandering on the roads.

 - Members can use their key to come in through the horse gates at Muriwai.
 You must lock the gates behind you.
-You cannot let in other riders, unless they are with you and are members themselves, or are casual riders that have paid the casual entry fee and have a receipt to prove it.
+You cannot let in other riders, unless they are with you and are current members themselves, or are casual riders that have paid the casual entry fee and have a receipt to prove it.
 No entry through the horse gates before 6.30 am or after 6 pm in winter and 8 pm in summer.

 - NO RIDING DURING THE HOURS OF DARKNESS.